19sandip/todo_app/README.md

 cd frontend
 npm start

-**Featurs list and uses guide**
+**Featurs list and use guides**
-Here user can :
+In this app user can :
 add, delete, assign, and edit the task;
 also user can make group of people to handle a project and assign/reassign the task to the group members

 **How to use** :
-Firstly if you are new user you have to create a account with your name , email and you have to create a password also then you can login to your account with your registered email and password
+First if you are new user you have to create a account with your name , email and you have to create a password also then you can login to your account with your registered email and password

 After logging in Now you can handle task with the group or solo;
-to create group click on **add member** button and enter the member's email (here member should have to be a user of this todo app already);
+to create group click on **add member** button and enter the member's email ( member should have to be a user of this todo app already);
-and hit the **add** button after that you will see confirmation message it means you and the member are a part of the group;
+and hit the **add** button after that you will see confirmation message it means you have added successfully ;
 from now you can assign the task to the member and he can also assign the task to you.
 And both of you are allowed to edit and delete the task;

 **Logic of smart assign and conflict handling**